IF there’s one species that holds a very special place in sportfishers’ hearts, it’s got to be lutjanus argentimaculatus, the mangrove jack.

 There was plenty of kudos given to our Fisheries department at the time, particularly by the Australian National Sportfishing Association.
 Mangrove jack headed the ‘fighting factor’ list in that organisation’s scoring system, a sure sign of how greatly they were respected by members.
 The feeling was that, for once, Fisheries had got it right – though that was countered by the myriad times they’d gone the other way!
 Fast forward to a meeting of the Gulf of Carpentaria Fisheries Management Advisory Committee held in Cairns in 2005.

 The meeting had been its usual heavy going – lots of bureaucratic waffle for very little outcome – when a Fisheries inspector known to me appeared at the door and gave me a small wave.
 I excused myself from the table and met him in the corridor outside.
 The officer (who will remain nameless) then told me a disturbing story.
 After complaints from concerned fishers, he had visited a large Cairns seafood retailer to find a large tray of mangrove jack on sale, including a proportion of fish below the 35cm size limit.
-When questioned, the proprietor was able to tender a receipt from a fish trawler that was currently operating in the Gulf of Carpentaria using Weipa as its base.
+When questioned, the proprietor was able to tender a receipt from a fish trawler that was currently operating in the Gulf of Carpentaria using Weipa as its base and catching mangrove jack by the net load.

 The inspector was unsure of what action to take.
 I headed back into the meeting and raised the issue as soon as an opportunity arose.
 The furore that followed led to the meeting being adjourned and several senior Fisheries managers reaching for their phones on the way out the door.
 When the meeting was reconvened by the chairman half an hour later, most of the stakeholders were shocked to be told that, as the trawler was operating under a Commonwealth-issued permit, its catch was not subject to Queensland state regulations!